Budgeting 101: How to Create and Follow a Simple Budget

 Let’s Talk About How to Create a Budget and Stick to It without Living an Utterly No-Fun Life!

-The word budget often conjures up negative feelings.
+Unfortunately, the word budget often conjures up negative feelings.

 It is like looking in the mirror: you can find out a lot about yourself once you start looking at what you spend on.
 When I mention budgeting to my clients, they pause and sit up straighter.
 I think that is because it reminds us of being kids and getting in trouble.